hjdesigner/vibration-api/readme.md

 > I recreated stretches of songs using the api vibration

-> * Only works on chrome and firefox on mobile
+> * Only works on chrome and firefox on mobile android

 [Final Result](http://henriquemelanda.com.br/vibration-api)